 MS SQL Server databases can be configured as a cluster.
 This provides a high-availability database environment for SQL Server clients.
 For example, if database node01 fails, the SQL Server clients connected to node01 are routed to the next active database node.

-Unfortunately, the SQL-Toolkit plugin does not support a MS SQL Server database cluster.
+Users with older Netprobe versions are recommended to upgrade, as SQL-Toolkit plugin previously did not support a MS SQL Server database cluster.
 Because of this, the error "Unable to complete login process due to delay in opening server connection" is encountered by the said plugin when its target database node01 fails or is offline.
-Adding the multisubnetfailover=yes property on the plugin is not possible.

 One workaround suggested in the Microsoft website is to reconfigure the database cluster's HostRecordTTL so that clients can reconnect quickly to the next available node: